InstallComparePlatformAccordGitHub

 • User messages and conversation history

-• The complete Covenant and Guide
+• The complete Accord and Guide

 This combined context easily exceeds 32K-64K, especially for long-running sessions or complex investigations.
 That's why 128K is the minimum and 256K+ is preferred.